quick-use manual for jmarinas

 jmarinas has been developed as part of my master thesis at the University of Genova.
 I worked on this project with Doc.Paolo Vassallo and Prof.Mauro Fabiano.

-A copy of my thesis in Italian can be downloaded ad .pdf (35 Mb).
 A big part of this work deals on the models itself, while the other big is about the validation process.
 The last part is about harbor ecology.